dotnet/csharpstandard/standard/unsafe-code.md

     ;
 ```

 Each *fixed_pointer_declarator* declares a local variable of the given *pointer_type* and initializes that local variable with the address computed by the corresponding *fixed_pointer_initializer*. *pointer_type* shall not be *funcptr_type*.
 A local variable declared in a fixed statement is accessible in any *fixed_pointer_initializer*s occurring to the right of that variable’s declaration, and in the *embedded_statement* of the fixed statement.
 A local variable declared by a fixed statement is considered read-only.
-A compile-time error occurs if the embedded statement attempts to modify this local variable (via assignment or the `++` and `--` operators) or pass it as a `ref` or `out` parameter.
+A compile-time error occurs if the embedded statement attempts to modify this local variable (via assignment or the `++` and `--` operators) or pass it as a reference or output parameter.

 It is an error to use a captured local variable ([§12.19.6.2](expressions.md#121962-captured-outer-variables)), value parameter, or parameter array in a *fixed_pointer_initializer*.
 A *fixed_pointer_initializer* can be one of the following: